pbs/Canvas-Drawing-Tool/README.md

 `sticker.setAngle()` (http://fabricjs.com/docs/fabric.Object.html#setAngle)
 `sticker.scale()` (http://fabricjs.com/docs/fabric.Object.html#scale)

+If you have called `stickerbook.setSticker` with some url, you can place the image programmatically as well.
+By calling `stickerbook.placeSticker({ x: 0, y: 0 })` you can place an image manually onto the canvas.
+You can also provide an optional `xScale`, `yScale` and `rotation` to place the image in a particular starting layout.

 ## Finishing Up
 If you're done with the stickerbook, you can simply call `stickerbook.destroy()` to remove any DOM nodes, listeners, memory added by the stickerbook.
 However, it will *not* remove the container you